 What does it mean if I win an award?

 First off, congratulations!
 If you receive an award, your product was selected by our judges as being an exceptional product from amongst all the other products in its category.

 Are the results embargoed once I know how my products performed?

 Absolutely not.
 We want you to share your success!
-Once you get your notification email regarding your awards you are free to share with your suppliers, clients, retail and restaurant accounts, and whoever else you would like.
+Once you get your notification email regarding your awards you are free to share with your suppliers, clients, retail and restaurant accounts, and the public however you see fit!
 We are able to forward digital files of the competition logos and roundels if you would like them for sell sheets or other material.
 Foil bottle stickers are also available (at a small cost) if you wish for stickering bottles on shelves etc. As we photograph every single beverage entered, we also have high quality, high resolution photos available post-competition for a very reasonable price – for much less than arranging or arranging your own photography would be.